- Download our Moving to Budapest Guide (PDF)

 There is so much to consider when planning a move to Budapest, and expats are sure to wonder about many aspects of life in their new city.
 Here are answers to some of the most common questions about expat life in Budapest.

-Is Budapest Safe?
+Is Budapest safe?

 Crime rates in Budapest, and across Hungary, are relatively low.
 Expats should avoid leaving valuables unattended as petty crime, although rare, does occur in tourist areas.
 Tourist scams have also been known to occur, in which taxis and restaurants overcharge for their services.

-What’s the public transport like in Budapest?
+What’s public transport like in Budapest?

 Budapest is famed for its cheap and extensive public transport system consisting of buses, trains, trams, trolley-buses and a metro system.
-Alternatively, expats looking to enjoy the city on wheels will be pleased to know that Budapest is a largely flat and cycle-friendly city.
+Alternatively, expats looking to enjoy the city on two wheels will be pleased to know that Budapest is a largely flat and cycle-friendly city.

 Is it expensive to live in Budapest?